iemejia/catho/README.md

 are saved automatically in the ~/.catho folder.

-We would like to create a sort of simple minimalist catalog system so people can create 'nicer' GUI tools for catho.
+We would like to create a sort of simple minimalist catalog system so people can create nicer tools based on the catho system (e.g. GUI, web, etc).

 Collaboration
 ----------